【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 linen

 Among all natural materials, linen is unmatched in durability .
-It is said that if you take good care of it, it can last for 100 years, and it is resistant to repeated washing , and the more you use it, the softer it becomes, and the more it feels and feels on your skin .
+It is said that if you take good care of it, it can last for 100 years, and it is resistant to repeated washing .
+The more you use it , the softer it becomes, and the more it feels and feels on your skin .
 However, it has the disadvantages of wrinkling easily, which is common among plant fibers, and shrinking at temperatures above 30 degrees .
 However, it also has excellent moisture absorption and quick-drying properties, and because the fibers have cavities, it has excellent heat retention and breathability, so it may be the best of all the materials we have introduced.

 Elasticity ×